Family Arts & Activities

 Aiming to provoke contemplation and wonder, Between Stillness and Storm presents a large-scale sculptural installation generating audio and visual responses to changing weather conditions, in daylight and at night.
 The installation developed in response to the festival site, combines traditional and contemporary techniques for ‘sensing’ the weather, through both analogue and digital equipment such as atmospheric sensors, solar panels, anemometers and Crooke’s radiometers, using the weather itself as a source of power translated into sound, light and motion.
 Triggering personal responses Between Stillness and Storm provides an intergenerational and accessible platform for further exploration of how the weather and our state of mind are inextricably linked.
 Supported by the Northern Festivals Network, using public funding by the National Lottery through Arts Council England.
 (All weekend)

 Gisburn Forest is home to some of the UK’s best mountain biking trails of various different levels.
 Don’t miss the opportunity to experience mountain biking at its best and blow away a few cobwebs at the same time.
-Bike hire available throughout the weekend.
+Bike hire including helmets is available throughout the weekend from the Gisburn Hub Cafe.
+Please note that there are only adult bikes available but please feel free to bring your own….don’t forget to lock it up!

 Non-stop fun and proven to improve co-ordination, relaxation and exercise the brain our Circus School with The Fire Man Dave includes drop in workshop sessions and jaw-dropping demonstrations.
 Pop in and have a go at juggling, stilt walking, plate-spinning, hula-hooping and other thrilling activities (Village Green, Saturday)